treetrnk/blog/_posts/2016-06-23-the-forgotten-tunnels.md

 Hanz](http://www.evilhat.com/home/wp-content/uploads/Book_of_Hanz.epub) which is a collection of the thoughts of Robert Hanz as he was figuring out the Fate system. <!--more-->

-The Book of Hanz really was a great read and I will be reccomending it from now on to any newbies that are looking for help.
+The Book of Hanz really was a great read and I will be recommending it from now on to any newbies that are looking for help.
 In particular, the article on failure is a great one.
 It talks about failure in Fate, the fact that it should be somewhat common, and how continue the story through failure.
 One thing that I had been doing wrong was setting difficulties